suneel-sarswat/dsam/README.md

 DSA is used in the financial markets by exchanges for trading between multiple buyers with multiple sellers.
 For example,  double-sided auction with multiplicity is used during the call auction session of trading at a stock exchange.
 In this formalization, we have modeled and formalized various properties of double sided auction along with their algorithms.
-We also have a certified OCaml, Haskell programs for matching buyers with seller at the stock exchange during call auction session.
+We extract a certified OCaml, Haskell programs for matching buyers with seller at the stock exchange during call auction session.
+We also have demonstrated our extracted OCaml programs on real market data.
+Please see directory Demonstration.

 #How to use the coq formalization: To compile the code please run the executable shell script auction.sh